-When I started using Google Chrome more, I realized there wasn’t a NoScript (different from a pop-up blocker) plugin available like there is for Firefox.
+When I started using Google Chrome more, I realized there wasn’t a NoScript (different from a pop-up blocker) plugin available like there is for Firefox (update for 57 soon).
 After doing some research, I found many users recommended uMatrix – a beefed up ad-blocker, which was forked from HTTP Switchboard.
 So I tried it out, and my first impression while using it was: “I have no idea what I am doing.”
 Fortunately, I persisted with using it because it is a lot simpler than it appears.
 I wasn’t too impressed with the alternatives based on the feedback and reviews from the webstore.
 I found that after you spend some time learning how it works and customizing the settings based on your browsing tendencies, it is actually a manageable and powerful alternative to Firefox’s NoScript.
 I’ll break down the core functionality of the plugin to spare you the painful learning curve of uMatrix.

 - “That huge box that comes up – I don’t know what any of it is.” – Neither did I, entirely.
 But as I began learning more about web development from launching this blog, I realized it is actually quite simple: webpages are made up of (the columns) cookies, CSS (cascading style-sheets), images, scripts, frames, XHR and other types of code.
 Webpages also contain code from many different websites (the rows), which easily adds up to a grid of 8×8 or bigger resulting in 64 or more individual squares to click.
 Yeah, it gets busy.
 You only need to know a few of those, though.